 How can I instantly borrow money?

 Wise Loan provides an instant funding option for its online loans.
+Instant funding is an option for those that apply and are approved before 5:30 pm CT and who have a Visa or Mastercard debit card associated with their checking account.
+With instant funding, you can receive funds from the loan the same day the loan is approved.
+However, how fast you receive funds depends on your financial institution’s processes.
 If you’re approved, you can get money in your bank account within minutes.
 This process requires that you have a Visa or Mastercard debit card associated with your bank account, as the instant funds are transferred via the card networks.

 Who decides if a loan is approved?